geoolukaka/alx-pre_course/README.md

-this is our first readme updated
+this is our first readme updated today